-Since its inception, the athletic training profession has upheld a tradition whereby aspiring ATs acquire knowledge from professionals already in the field.
-In the current model of athletic training, it has become essential to blend a challenging and rigorous formal education with the practical application and clinical decision-making skills needed to become a competent athletic training professional.
-This would not be possible without the preceptors each Athletic Training Program needs and relies on as part of its formal curriculum.
-The NATA Preceptor Award seeks to recognize up to two ATs annually who have served as preceptors for an Athletic Training Program; who consistently go above and beyond to help mentor students; and who work to improve the future of our profession by preparing the students of today to become the professionals of tomorrow.
+Since its modern inception, the profession of athletic training has long been a tradition of acquiring knowledge from those professionals already in the field.
+In the current model of athletic training, it has become essential to blend a challenging and rigorous formal education with practical application and clinical decision making needed to become a competent athletic training professional.
+This would not be possible without the preceptors every athletic training program needs and relies on as part of their formal curriculum.
+The NATA Preceptor of the Year award seeks to recognize those within the profession who have served as a preceptor for an athletic training program, who go above and beyond to help mentor students, and who work to improve the future of our profession by preparing the students of today to become the professionals of tomorrow.

 Individuals must meet or exceed the following requirements for consideration:

-- Service as a preceptor for a CAATE accredited institution for a minimum of three (3) years
+2. Served as a preceptor for a CAATE accredited institution for a minimum of three years.

-- Proof of contribution to student learning (e.g., student program, student event organized by the preceptor, etc.)
+- Proof of contribution to student learning (e.g., student program, student event organized by this preceptor)

 - Student evaluations